Martina Franca: Sports

 The town's football team is the A.S.
 Martina Franca 1947, which are currently plays in Lega Pro.
-Its home ground is the Gian Domenico Tursi Stadium.
+Its home ground is the Giuseppe Domenico Tursi Stadium.

 The Formula One driver Antonio Giovinazzi was born in Martina Franca.

 The local futsal club is the LCF Martina.
 It was founded in 2009 and its home ground is the PalaWojtyla.

 Transport

 Martina Franca railway station is an important junction point between the lines Bari–Martina–Taranto and Martina–Lecce, both operated by the Ferrovie del Sud Est (FSE).
 A minor station on the line to Taranto, Martina Franca Colonne Grassi, is located in the southwestern suburb.
-Another minor stop, San Paolo, serves the homonym frazione.
+Another minor stop, San Paolo, serves the nearby frazione of the same name.

 References in popular culture

 In the novel Artemis Fowl by Eoin Colfer, Martina Franca is the setting of a troll attack.